gsoft-inc/dynamite/README.md

 such as the one in the example below.

-###Registering your interface-to-implementation configuration as Autofac registration modules
+### A.2) Registering your interface-to-implementation configuration as Autofac registration modules

 Your Autofac service locator will scan the GAC for assemblies in search of **registration modules**.